hypebright/gsapy/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+> [!WARNING]
+> The gsapy package is in its initial stages and is subject to change.
+Things may not work as expected or at all, and things may break in the future.

 # gsapy

 R Shiny interface for GSAP – wildly robust JavaScript animations ✨

 # Installation

 You can install the development version of `gsapy` from GitHub with:

 ```r